 formatted for A4 paper, to Giorgio Delzanno (firstname.lastname@example.org) by

-the 25th of August 2001.
-The proceedings will be published in electronic
+31st July 2001.
+The proceedings will be published in electronic format.

 participants of the workshop.